aontas/XPRising/README_TS.md

 ### Configuration

 The base configuration and data files will be generated after the game launches the first time.
+You can use the chat commands listed in [Commands.md](https://github.com/aontas/XPRising/blob/main/Command.md) for some admin tasks and for users to display more data/logging.

 #### Main config: `(VRising folder)/BepInEx/config/XPRising.cfg`
 This file can be used to enable/disable the systems in this mod.
 See the config file for more documentation.